Zirconium419122/Photon-ray-tracer/README.md

 # Photon Ray Tracer

 Photon is a simple ray tracer implemented in JavaScript and Rust.
-It is designed to render realistic images by simulating the behavior of light rays as they interact with objects in a 3D scene.
+It is designed to render realistic images by simulating the behaviour of light rays as they interact with objects in a 3D scene.

 ## Features